Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 • "Made with organic materials" label: Minimum 70% certified organic fiber content

 • GOTS is particularly relevant for cotton-based brands — organic cotton, organic linen, organic wool.
-It does not apply to synthetics like polyester because synthetics cannot be "organic."
+It doesn't apply to synthetics like polyester because synthetics can't be "organic."

 bluesign: The Performance Fabric Certification